ngu-khoi/prediction-market-visualization/README.md

 ## Key Visualizations

 ### Electoral Map & Prediction Market Dashboard
 Interactive visualization showing the final electoral college results alongside real-time prediction market prices from Polymarket and Kalshi.
 Users can explore state-by-state results and see how market prices evolved over time.
+Show any cool moments where the market was right or wrong.

 ### Key Campaign Events Timeline
 Scrollytelling narrative highlighting major campaign moments and their impact on both polls and prediction markets: